SAP/spartacus-docs/_pages/home/pre-release-information.md

 ## 1.5.0-RC.0

 The `1.5.0-RC.0` Spartacus libraries have been released.
+We expect to deliver the final 1.5 release in a few weeks.

+For a list of bug fixes, see the [release notes](https://github.com/SAP/cloud-commerce-spartacus-storefront/releases).

 ## 1.5.0-NEXT.2